larmic/spring-boot-demos/spring-boot-keycloak/keycloak/readme.md

 ### Initial setup

-Keycloak (+ Postgres) will be started as docker service.
+Keycloak will be started as docker service.
-A volume `postgres_data` will be created to store persistent Keycloak data.

 1. Start Keycloak